IBM-Design/design-website/src/content/approach/design-services/design-services.md

 Customers and employees are won and lost by the quality of your experience, not by the promises you make.
 By blending analytics, design and development, we help you create authentic interactions that drive meaningful business impact.

-_Branding and communications
+<em>Branding and communications
 Experience strategy & design
-Content strategy and production_
+Content strategy and production</em>

 </column>
 <column lg="4" border="true">